DIY Travel Guide Series: 5 Days in Siargao, Philippines for Non-surfers

 Magpupungko Rock Pool

 This beautiful rock formation is in Pilar, Siargao.
 You can only visit and swim in this natural rock-pool formation during low tide due to strong water current and waves during high tide.
-Entrance fee is Php50 and is managed by the local government.
-The place is very stunning; with crystal clean water, amazing rock formations and views.
-This is a ‘must visit’ in Siargao Island.
+The entrance fee is Php50 and is managed by the local government.
+The place is very stunning; with crystal clear water, amazing rock formations, and views.
+This is a ‘must-visit to Siargao Island.
 Just be careful when walking around and swimming at the pool because rocks are slippery and the pool is deep.

 Naked Island